sungnga/practice/graphQL/README.md

   - **The mutation** allows us to change data**
   - **The subscription** allows us to watch data for changes, which is great for real time applications
 - **GraphQL Query Operation**
-  - The query syntax allows the client to describle exactly what data it would like back.
+  - The query syntax allows the client to describe exactly what data it would like back.
 The operation name followed by curly braces
   ```
   query {
     specify the field name we want from the graphQL API.
 One field per line